Anomaly Detection (with AI) in Manufacturing

 Types of Machine Learning/Artificial Intelligence Techniques Used

 Machine learning-based systems and artificial intelligence solutions constitute the core of self-learning.
-These systems are designed to learn on the go and deliver better solutions with every iteration.
+Now, these systems are designed to learn on the go and deliver better solutions with every iteration.
 Datasets, collected by sensors, act as an input for these AI solutions, developing a data model over it.

 These AI-driven solutions detect anomalies built on two types of learning techniques: